kaizten/kaizten.github.io/development/vue/style-guide.md

 </template>
 ```

-**23. Patterns.
-Functional component.** A functional component is a special SFC, it is basically a component that is stateless (meaning no `script` tag).
+23. Patterns.
+Functional component.
+A functional component is a special SFC, it is basically a component that is stateless (meaning no `script` tag).
 It only accepts props in order to display data.
 In order to make a SFC a functional one you add the the functional attribute to the `<template>` tag like this: `<template functional>`

 ```javascript
 fp-component.vue